ademayari/relational-databases-and-datawarehousing/SQL_Review_Corona.md

 - 2020-01-30

-## What is the estimated total amount of smokers in Belgium?
-Subtract 2 000 000 children from the total Belgian population
+## 9. What is the estimated total amount of smokers in Belgium?
+Subtract 2 000 000 children from the total Belgian population.

 ```sql
 SELECT (female_smokers + male_smokers) / 200 * (population - 2000000) AS TotaleSmokers